wearetheframers/frame-core-wip/README.md

 asyncio.run(main())
 ```

-- **Prompt Method**: Directly sends a text prompt to the Framer and receives a response.
-- **Sense Method**: Sends a perception of hearing to the Framer, which processes it and makes a decision to respond.

 Both methods allow you to interact with Frame as if it were a chatbot, providing flexibility in how you choose to send input.

 ## Memory Retrieval Example